-5 Ways To Stay Active In The Office14th September 2015
+5 Ways To Stay Active In The Office29th October 2019

-Traditional working cultures make it difficult to stay active in the office and sitting still all day can lead to a whole host of health issues such as back ache, sore shoulders, neck strain and even heart disease.
+Sitting all day can lead to a whole host of health issues.
+These include backache, sore shoulders, neck strain and even heart diseases.

-In the office design and fit-out process, Rapport work closely with the HR and Facilities teams to help identify the utilisation and activity of workspaces.
-And it’s no secret that a mostly sedentary lifestyle can lead to weight gain and a shortened life span, so we help to rethink existing spaces or the early stages of an office design to produce a workplace that takes into account the work-style needs of teams and individuals to create a flexible, healthier and a more modern way of working.
+It’s no secret that a mostly sedentary lifestyle can lead to weight gain and a shortened life span.
+So, in the office design and fit-out process, we work closely with HR and Facilities teams to help identify the utilisation and activity of workspaces.
+We help to rethink existing spaces at the early stages of the office design to produce a workplace that takes into account the work-style needs of teams and individuals.
+The result?
+A flexible, healthier and a more modern way of working.

-Although a standing desk is the most obvious way to break out of your normal seated position, research has shown that standing all day isn’t much better than sitting all day.
-Based on the work we’ve carried out with organisations we suggest alternating between a seated and standing position throughout the day and have come up with 5 ways to stay active in the office during your working day below:
+Standing desks are the most obvious way to break out of your normal seated position.
+However, research has shown that standing all day isn’t much better than sitting all day.
+Based on the work we’ve carried out, we suggest alternating between a seated and standing position.
+We also recommend the following ways to stay active in the office below:

-2. Ensure your HR department carry out regular risk assessments to your working area.
-One common mistake made is the standard height of your working area (including seat height and eye level) needs to be adapted to the individual, taking into consideration that we are all different shapes and sizes
+HR departments are legally required to carry out regular risk assessments of individuals working area.
+One common mistake made is the standard height of your working area (including seat height and eye level).
+A PC or laptop needs to be adapted to the individual, taking into consideration that we are all different shapes and sizes.

-3. Get up and take regular breaks.
+Get up and take frequent breaks.
 Stepping away from your desk every hour or so can keep your circulation moving.
-Try popping over to your colleague’s desk for a chat rather than dropping them an email or picking up the phone.
+Try popping over to your colleague rather than dropping them an email or picking up the phone.
 Face to face contact is also a great way to open the lines of communication in the office environment

-4. Make sure you take your lunch break away from your desk.
-Not so easy if you’ve got deadlines, but heading out for some fresh air will give the legs a stretch and some vitality for the afternoon
+Make sure you take your lunch break away from your desk.
+Not so easy if you’ve got deadlines, but heading out for some fresh air will give the legs a stretch and some vitality for the afternoon.

-5. Finally, if you’ve got cash to flash, you could always invest in a Treadmill or bicycle desk, which are gaining in popularity.
+Finally, if you’ve got cash to flash, you could always invest in a Treadmill or bicycle desk, which is gaining in popularity.